Heart Failure Treatments

 • Diabetes: Raises the risk of heart conditions, often leading to heart failure.

-Addressing these risk factors early through customized treatment plans can slow the progression and improve heart function.
+Addressing these risk factors early through customized heart failure treatments can slow the progression and improve heart function.

 Treatment Options for Heart Failure